emboss/schadcode/README.md

 [https://www.131002.net/siphash/](https://www.131002.net/siphash/)
 could have been realized in practice.
-The code presented here breaks MurmurHash 2 and 3 in real-life situations, serving as a scary example for how relatively easily countermeasures for the original hashDoS vulnerability, presented by Klink and Waelde at 28C3, can be circumvented, ultimately leading to valid DoS attacks on software being frequently used today.
+The code presented here breaks MurmurHash 2 and 3 in real-life situations, serving as a scary example for how relatively easily countermeasures installed after the presentation of the original "hashDoS" vulnerability by Klink and Waelde at 28C3 can be circumvented, ultimately leading to valid DoS attacks on software being frequently used today.

 ### Purpose
 The intention is to raise the level of awareness and to demonstrate that